 1 Simple Way to Present Initial Project Risks

-The purpose of this blog post is to cover a simple way to present project risks for awareness and support during the INITIATE part of your project.
-Risks are covered under the INITIATE part in the Project Charter and under the LEAD part under Motive.
+The purpose of this blog post is to cover a simple way to present project risks for awareness and support during the INITIATE and RATIONALIZE step of your project.

 Identify and Communicate Project Risks